Aqaba

 Aqaba Archaeological Museum

-The Aqaba Archaeological Museum, which is situated in the center of the port city, provides visitors with a singular opportunity to discover Jordan’s rich past and culture.
+The Aqaba Archaeological Museum, which is situated in the center of the port city, helps visitors discover Jordan’s rich past and culture.
 Leader Sherif Hussein Bin Ali formerly called this place home, and inside is an amazing assemblage of relics documenting the history of the area.
-Explore the ruins of the historic Islamic city of Ayla, where you can find gold coins from the Fatimid dynasty and Quranic inscriptions.
-But marvel at Roman and Byzantine relics, as well as ornate Islamic ceramics.

-The museum takes visitors on an enthralling historical tour of the various periods that created the area.
-Apart from the displayed items, knowledgeable museum guides provide in-depth analyses of the objects and their historical setting.
-It enhances the experience even more for those who enjoy history and archaeology.
+The museum takes visitors on a historical tour of the various periods that created the area.
+Apart from the displayed items, guides provide in-depth analyses of the objects and their historical setting.

 Are you ready to start discovering Jordan?